C-Dingus/ClankerGame/README.md

-# Eldoria: The Crystal of Souls
+# Coral Kingdom: The Pearl of Tides

 ## Overview
-Eldoria: The Crystal of Souls is a text-based roleplaying game inspired by classic adventures like Zork and Colossal Cave Adventure.
-Embark on an epic quest to save the world from corruption, making choices that shape your destiny and determine the fate of Eldoria.
+Coral Kingdom: The Pearl of Tides is a text-based roleplaying game set in a vibrant underwater world.
+Embark on an aquatic adventure as a marine creature to restore balance to the ocean, making choices that shape your destiny and determine the fate of the Coral Kingdom.

 ## Features
-- **Character Creation**: Choose from Warrior, Mage, or Rogue classes with unique stats and abilities
+- **Marine Character Creation**: Choose from Hammerhead Warrior, Octopus Mage, or Dolphin Rogue species with unique stats and abilities
-- **Branching Storyline**: Multiple paths through diverse locations including haunted forests, enchanted castles, and dragon lairs
+- **Branching Underwater Storyline**: Multiple paths through diverse aquatic locations including coral mazes, sunken ships, and deep trenches
-- **Turn-Based Combat**: Strategic combat system with attacks, magic, items, and fleeing
+- **Aquatic Combat System**: Strategic combat with marine-themed attacks, magic, items, and escape maneuvers
-- **Inventory Management**: Collect and use items that affect gameplay
+- **Ocean Inventory Management**: Collect and use marine items that affect gameplay
 - **Multiple Endings**: Three distinct endings based on your choices throughout the game
-- **Error Handling**: Robust input validation and error management
+- **Error Handling**: Robust input validation and error management for smooth gameplay

 ## How to Run
 ### Requirements